-- The Neonatal Unit are budget compliant with meeting the Local Neonatal Units Standards of Tier 1 and Tier 2 separate rotas for the junior medical workforce to meet BAPM requirements. - There are gaps within the rotas due to sickness absence and maternity leave, however these gaps are filled largely by internal locums.
-The LMNS have been informed of these standards being met through the SW NICU/LNU Medical Workforce Stocktake. - The Unit remains challenged in relation to nurse staffing.
+What is the intelligence telling us?
+The Neonatal Unit are budget compliant with meeting the Local Neonatal Units Standards of Tier 1 and Tier 2 separate rotas for the junior medical workforce to meet BAPM requirements.
+There are gaps within the rotas due to sickness absence and maternity leave, however these gaps are filled largely by internal locums.
+The LMNS have been informed of these standards being met through the SW NICU/LNU Medical Workforce Stocktake.
+The Unit remains challenged in relation to nurse staffing.
 September 24 nurse staffing figures demonstrate a gap of 14 WTE, comprised largely of maternity leave (6.7 WTE), one long term sickness absence, a small number of vacancies (5 WTE) and two members of staff appointed but not yet in post.
 Maternity leave is only predicted to slightly decrease from its current level.

-- There continues to be no vacancies in band 2/3 or 4 roles.
-The vacancies are only in band 6/7 neonatal nursing roles that require QIS qualification. - BAPM compliant in neonatal medical staffing.
+What is going well?
+There continues to be no vacancies in band 2/3 or 4 roles.
+The vacancies are only in band 6/7 neonatal nursing roles that require QIS qualification.
+BAPM compliant in neonatal medical staffing.
+For such for the most mode of Dieles A Deservations and and in all

-- · Succession planning for ANNPs. - Continue with the neonatal retention and recruitment action plan with no overdue actions, 6 in progress
+- Succession planning for ANNPs. - Continue with the neonatal retention and recruitment action plan with no overdue actions, 6 in progress